erberkk/spotify-for-readme/README.md

 - ⚡ **Quick Setup**: Connect your Spotify account with one click
 - 🌍 **Multi-Language**: Turkish and English support
 - 🔒 **Secure**: Tokens stored safely in Redis
+- 🎯 **Interactive**: Click on songs/artists to open in Spotify (not available on github readme because of restricts)

 ## 🚀 Quick Start